FOUVRY73

 Emmanuel Kowalski (ETH Zürich)

-Trace functions and their applications The course will survey the theory of trace functions, from their origin in the study of exponential sums over finite fields to current developments.
+The course will survey the theory of trace functions, from their origin in the study of exponential sums over finite fields to current developments.
 We will focus on providing intuition and useful statements for applications (in particular convenient "black box" versions of Deligne's Riemann Hypothesis over finite fields), and highlight many applications of the theory to analytic number theory.

 James Maynard (University of Oxford)